UltraMessaging/lbmct/README.md

 the thousands.

 * CT is not officially part of the UM product family.
-Support for CT will take a back seat to product support, but we are committed to maintaining all of the code in the UM Github, including CT.
+Support for CT may not be as rapid as product support, but we are committed to maintaining all of the code in the UM Github, including CT.
-However, note that:
+Note that:

    * Informatica does not include CT in its QA testing.
 Note however that CT includes a reasonably extensive automated self-test.